SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/password.md

 The **Password** tab in the **System** screen contains the following options under **User passwords**:

-* **Require complex password when user password is set**: If you check here, when users' passwords are changed, a check is made that they are sufficiently complex.
+* **Require complex password when user password is set**: If checked, when users' passwords are changed, a check is made that they are sufficiently complex.
 * **Minimum number of characters in password**: The smallest number of characters permitted in a password.
 * **Minimum number of digits in password**: The smallest number of digits (0-9) permitted in a password.
 * **Minimum number of lowercase letters in password**: The smallest number of lowercase letters permitted in a password.